 Asteroid Search Campaigns are the primary focus of IASC.
 A "campaign" is a month-long event in which teams search for asteroids.
 If you are new and would like more information on the asteroid search campaigns, please use the Register link.

-Team members of the MHUAL team from Turkey who participated in the spring International Asteroid Search Campaigns
+Members of the IxChel team from Mexico who participated in the November/December 2022 International Asteroid Search Campaign

-Team members from Colegio Vicentino Sao Jose in Brazil who participated in the 2020 International Asteroid Search Campaigns
+Students from Brazil who participated in the MCTI 2022 Asteroid Search Campaigns

 |Start Date||End Date||Campaign Name|